LARRY LESSER’S LOTTERY LITERACY!

 ARTICLES I wrote for educators:

 * (Winter 2004).
 Take a Chance by Exploring the Statistics in Lotteries.
 Statistics Teacher Network, No. 65, 6-7.
-The issue is also available at: http://www.amstat.org/education/stn/pdfs/STN65.pdf.
+The issue is also available at https://ww2.amstat.org/education/stn/pdfs/STN65.pdf.
 This article gives intuition for the magnitude of the MegaMillions jackpot probability at that time (on 6/22/05, the jackpot probability became even smaller: 1/175,711,536) and then goes on to show how a lottery can be used to explore (with a TI-83 calculator) all the major topics of an introductory statistics course.

 * (Fall 2003).
 A Whole Lotto Education!
 Texas Mathematics Teacher, 50(2), 12-15.
-The issue is also available at http://www.utdanacenter.org/tctm/downloads/journal_fall03.pdf.
 This article describes classroom explorations of the interpretation and calculation of probabilities involved in Lotto Texas.
 TI-83/84 calculator commands are given for simulating drawings as well as for calculating relevant probabilities using the binomial, geometric, Poisson, and other distributions.

-* (November 1997).
+* (Nov.
+1997).
 Exploring Lotteries with Excel.
 Spreadsheet User, 4(2), 4-7.
 Spreadsheets are used to explore the lottery, addressing common misconceptions about various lottery "strategies" and probabilities and providing real-world applications of topics such as discrete probability distributions, combinatorics, sampling, simulation and expected value.
 Additional pedagogical issues are also discussed.
 Examples discussed include the probability that an integer appearing in consecutive drawings, the probability that a single 6-ball drawing includes at least two consecutive integers, the probability that exactly one person wins the jackpot, and the probability that a frequent player eventually wins the jackpot.

 Official Lottery WEBSITES: